 4 Append.
 Set the current position in the file to the end of the file.
+If append flag is not used, current position will be set to the beginning of the file.

 8 Create.
 Create the file if it does not exist.
 Otherwise the existing file will be opened.